yoctoproject/poky/documentation/ref-manual/variables.rst

      Then you can look at files in ``build/tmp/stamps/<arch>/bc`` and look for files like: ``<PV>.do_compile.sigdata.09772aa4532512baf96d433484f27234d4b7c11dd9cda0d6f56fa1b7ce6f25f0``.

+     Alternatively, you can also use :doc:`bblock </dev-manual/bblock>` to generate this line for you.

    :term:`SIGGEN_LOCKEDSIGS_TASKSIG_CHECK`
      Specifies the debug level of task signature check.
 3 levels are supported: